March Preview

 Let’s turn to books and new releases for a brief diversion.
 March has much on the horizon including new fiction from such notable authors as Tana French, Colm Toibin (stories), Yann Martel, Louise Erdrich (stories), Elizabeth Berg, Mieko Kawakami, M.L.
 Stedman, and Cecile Pin among others.

 You can see Tina’s good review of Cecile Pin’s novel Celestial Lights (due out March 24) here — about a man who becomes an astronaut and reflects back on his life.
 And I read an advanced copy of Stedman’s novel A Far-Flung Life (out on March 3), which was an absorbing — albeit grim — family epic set in 1958 on a remote sheep station in Western Australia.
 After tragedy strikes the family, an incident follows that turns into a dark secret that has ramifications for all.
-It plays out in somber kind of ways.
+It plays out in somber kinds of ways.

 Other novels I’m looking at this month include Woody Brown’s debut Upward Bound (due out March 31) about the interlocking lives of residents and workers at a care facility for autistic and other disabled adults in Southern California.
 Each chapter tells a member’s story that draws you in.